tan200224/Research_Blog/Experiments/training.md

 3. As I experiment and train the data, one finding I have is that the model is very sensitive to the change in the intensity. the model is tested on a dataset that is transformed with different intensities the result will be affected.
 4. Is there a way to do data augmentation so the performance of the model will be invariant to the change in intensity, transform, rotation, etc?
 5. Is the more epoches the better?
 When should I stop training?
+6. How should I change the learning rate?

 ### Additional
 More data.
 As we looked over the dataset with 82 scans the first time, we were unable to find the labeled data.
 However, I was able to find them this time.
 However, they are kinda a little bit different from the dataset that we are currently using.
 I made a data viewer to look at the data.
 Here is a sample of data for each of the dataset.